 Fortunately, as the format has increased in popularity, the majority of major AV brands have now added Atmos support the main bulk of their ranges, and all at different price points to suit different budgets.

 Onkyo, Sony, Pioneer, Marantz, Denon, Yamaha all have Dolby Atmos AV receivers, so if you wish to remain loyal to a particular brand when upgrading your home system, you can.

 But we've been talking as if we're assuming you have space for a full Atmos surround sound setup.
 What if you want the added height effect but space is at a premium?
 With a Dolby Atmos soundbar, that's how.

-Yamaha was first out the gates with the YSP-5600, but since then, Samsung, Onkyo and Philips have all produced models.
+Yamaha was first out the gates with the YSP-5600, but since then, Samsung, Onkyo, Philips and Sony have all produced models.
 While they won't be able to completely emulate a proper Atmos speaker configuration, they're certainly not far behind and are a real step up from conventional soundbars.

 - Samsung HW-K950 Dolby Atmos soundbar review: Genuinely immersive audio

 - Onkyo's LS7200 Atmos soundbar plays nice with movies and music

 - Philips Fidelio soundbar crams Dolby Atmos overhead audio into one unit